These FAQs are based on:

-Forbes solicitors recommend that you don’t ask staff via a 1-on-1 conversation, as your staff may feel pressured to give you an answer.
+Forbes Solicitors recommend you don’t ask staff via a 1-on-1 conversation, as staff may feel pressured to give you an answer.

-You should also consider making the request in writing (e.g. an email) so you have evidence of the request if there is a later dispute or issue around you demanding the information from your staff.
+Consider making the request in writing (e.g. an email) so you have evidence of the request if there is a later dispute or issue around you demanding the information from staff.

 Unions should tell you how many members are employed at your school, but this won’t include names.
 Be aware that non-union workers may also strike.

-If a staff member is absent on a strike day and you don’t know for certain that they are striking, conduct a wellbeing call to find out why they are absent in the usual way.
+If a staff member is absent on a strike day and you don’t know for certain that they're striking, conduct a wellbeing call to find out why they are absent in the usual way.

 How much notice of a strike will we get?

 A union must notify employers no later than 7 days before a strike ballot is held.